hex0cter/yaml-ostruct/README.md

 yaml-ostruct is a ruby gem inspired by hashugar.
 It reads all the yaml files from a given directory, and build them into an OpenStruct.

-The major difference between yaml-ostruct and its twin sister gem yaml-sugar is that, yaml-ostruct takes the path of the yaml file into part of its structure, but yaml-sugar ignore the directory structure and only focus on the yaml file itself.
+The gem works in two modes, omitting the directories where the yaml file is located, or having it as part of the structure.
+By default the later is used.
+If you want to skip the directories, use option omit_path: true in the load method.
+In that case, files with the same name but in different directories will be merged.
+Use deep_merge: true for a deep merge.

 ## How to use?